The Ultimate Guide of The City of London

 What Lies Beneath

 Part of the Archeology in the City series, in this virtual tour you’ll discover the extraordinary objects uncovered with the construction of Europe’s largest-ever infrastructure project, Crossrail.
-Leo takes you on a fascinating journey exploring the many sides to London’s jigsaw history, from a Victorian chamber and medieval walls, to 13,000 jam jars buried underground.
+Kevin takes you on a fascinating journey exploring the many sides to London’s jigsaw history, from a Victorian chamber and medieval walls, to 13,000 jam jars buried underground.
 Book this virtual walk to learn about the many faces of the City’s extreme past.

 Fabulous Fleet Street